pupil-labs/pupil-docs/neon/data-collection/troubleshooting/index.md

 ## The Companion Device Is Vibrating and a Red LED Is Blinking in the Neon Module!

 The vibrations and the blinking LED try to grab the wearer's attention to notify them of a problem that may critically hurt the ongoing recording.
-To get details on the problem, open the Neon Companion app, which will show an error description.
+To get details on the problem, open the Neon Companion App, which will show an error description.

 Potential problems include: